 The STIP consists of an annual cash payment, and is made to recognize achievement against operational and strategic performance initiatives and targets set by the Board on an annual basis.
 The Compensation Committee receives quarterly reports on the performance of the STIP metrics, including performance against targets.
 The value of the STIP is based on a percentage of the executive's base salary.
-The following describes the STIP target awards each NEO is eligible to receive as a percentage of base salary.
+The STIP target awards each NEO is eligible to receive as a percentage of base salary is summarized in the following table:

 NEO STIP Design (STIP Target as a % of Base Salary)

-Edward Kennedy 75%
+President & CEO All other NEOs 80% 60%

-All other NEOs 60%
+All other iveos 60%

-The following describes the payout curves for STIP performance related to target STIP earnings for the NEOs.
+The payout curve for STIP performance relative to target STIP earnings for the NEOs is as follows:

-NEO 90% of Target STIP Performance (Threshold) 110% of Target STIP Performance (Maximum) All NEOs (1) 0% 50% 100% 200%
+NEO Target STIP Performance All NEOs (1) 0% 50% 100% 200%